Book name: Radical Technologies: The Design of Everyday Life

 Many thanks for reading my review of Radical Technologies by Adam Greenfield.
 The comments section is open.
 I'll be back on Friday.

-If you’ve enjoyed this review, you might be interested in reading my review of Texts from Jane Eyre by Daniel M Ortberg here.
-Or you might like to take a look at my review of A Child’s War by Mike Brown here.
+If you’ve enjoyed this review, you might be interested reading in my review of Texts from Jane Eyre by Daniel M Ortberg.